 Because it is an old building, use the washrooms close to the entrance before you start your tour.
 There are none on the upper floors, not even those which were used in medieval times.

-The picture on the right side is from a temporary exhibition in which local children were allowed to show their artwork.
+The picture below is from a temporary exhibition in which local children were allowed to show their artwork.

 Paintings and sculptures from local children

 I think this is a much better way than the graffiti which you find everywhere and which is, in most cases, nothing more than damage of property.